 If you did elect to report the loan proceeds as income, you generally will not have an entry on line 7c.
 But if the amount forfeited is different from your basis in the commodity, you may have an entry on line 7c.

-For more information on the tax consequences of electing to report CCC loan proceeds as income or forfeiting CCC loans, see Pub.
-225.
+See Pub.
+225 for details on the tax consequences of electing to report CCC loan proceeds as income or forfeiting CCC loans.

 Lines 8a Through 8d